robotframework/robotframework/doc/userguide/src/ExecutingTestCases/OutputFiles.rst

 and they can also be combined and otherwise post-processed with Rebot_.

 .. tip:: Generating report_ and xUnit_ files as part of test execution
-         does not require processing output files.
+         does not require processing output files after execution.
 Disabling log_ generation when running tests can thus save memory.

 The command line option :option:`--output (-o)` determines the path where the output file is created relative to the `output directory`_.
 The default